mikkelofficial7/android-compose-edittext-keyboard/README.md

 isAllCaps: Boolean, // true or false
 isLowerText: Boolean, // true or false
 isFullWidth: Boolean, // true or false
+isShowCurrencyType: Boolean = false, // for currency keyboard purpose, true or false
 maxLine: Int,
 onTextValueChange: (String, String) -> Unit, // if you want to get result typed
 modifier: Modifier = Modifier // other customize modifier (if necessary)